 Our products speak for themselves and we don’t waste huge sums of money on advertising and marketing.
 Word of mouth has been a big part in our success, and, because we sell direct to the user you are not paying for the retailer markup.
-Ebay deals account for a good volume of our sales and currently we have over 8000 100% positive feedbacks.
-We feel that speaks voulmes about our product and customer service.
+We have been selling successfully on Ebay and Amazon for many years.

-Adopt, Adapt, Evolve – our catch phrase….
+Adopt, Adapt, Evolve – our catchphrase….

 All our products are manufactured to the highest quality & specification and are developed and tested in the water with the help of our sponsored riders.
 Proper feedback from proper surfers who put forward their ideas and put their own spin on our prototypes.
 We use both local riders and also international riders to test and help develop our products.
 Evolution is a critical part of our design process.
 Our current riders include Richie Smith, 2011, 12 & 13 UK Knee board surf champion and 2007 World Knee board champ, Polzeath surfer Sam Gill (he’s in the water a lot !!) plus Bill Morris and Matt Gallagher who are both based down under in Aus.
 See our sponsored riders page for their details and profiles.

-Technical Info: Our products are designed specifically for frequent use in cold waters like ours here in the UK unlike many other inferior brands which are designed for occasional use in warmer seas.
+Technical Info Our products are designed specifically for frequent use in cold waters like ours here in the UK unlike many other inferior brands which are designed for occasional use in warmer seas.
 All NCW product is made using high grade, high stretch neoprene.
 Do not confuse our products with low quality wetsuits made with inferior quality materials.

-Warranty : We are very confident in the quality of our wetsuits and all products.
+Warranty We are very confident in the quality of our wetsuits and all products.
 If you buy any of our products and just decide you just don’t like it we will offer a full refund (excluding postage).
 However this a very rare thing, customer satisfaction is a big part of what we are about.
 If you buy something and it’s the wrong size we will exchange it for you no problem.
 To avoid getting the wrong size please let us help you decide what size you need and make sure give you us accurate information.
 Because we sell direct, at below retail prices, you will have to cover all additional postage costs on returned items.
 Note – products cannot be exchanged / refunded if they have been used.
 You can, of course, try an item on, but please no returned suits that have been used in the sea and have wax on the knees!

-Terms of sale : All our wetsuits, watersports equipment and dry bags come with a one year return to base guarantee against any manufacturing faults, however all items must be cared for in the appropriate manner.
+Terms of sale All our wetsuits, watersports equipment and dry bags come with a one year return to base guarantee against any manufacturing faults, however all items must be cared for in the appropriate manner.
 If any item seems faulty return it to us for inspection and replacement.

 Mark heads out to the water for a surf in his supportive NCW wetsuit (August 2013 at the “Bay of Death” in Brittany, France)